JasonHaley/develop-rag-app-sk-ef-azure-sql-db/readme.md

 * Experience working with the Azure Portal
 * Basic knowledge of creating resources in Azure
 * Experience working with [Entity Framework Core migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli)
+* Basic knowledge of Semantic Kernel and its concepts

 ## What you will need